We cover all you need to know about hoya chelsea care. The key is to keep it in an orchid bark based mix and do not overwater it…

 Hoya Chelsea Flower

 The chelsea’s flowers are light pink and furry with a reddish center.
+They grow in the familiar hoya style of half-ball clusters.

 Is It Toxic To Cats?